-Allows for commercial systems to experience some run time and some of the day is left to respond to operating issues.
+Sent @ midday so that commercial systems will have some run time and some day is left to respond to operating issues.

-13.5.1.3 DATA LOG: Sent @ midnight (23:59) or hourly.
+13.4.1.3 DAILY: Sent @ midnight (23:59) every day.
 Verifies that the controller is running & on the LAN.

 Includes enabled output run times or volumes and sensor, meter & contact values.
 User Enabled/Disabled.

-Each of the above E-mail types send Comma Separated Values (CSV); one line per I/O or Alarm so that both the subject & body can be easily parsed into a logging app, a typical use for the DAILY type.
+All types send comma delimited values (CSV); one line per I/O or Alarm so that the both the subject & body can be easily parsed into a logging app, a typical use for the DAILY type.